2020 MLB Odds and Betting Preview: Line Shopping for the Best 2020 MLB Win Totals and Futures

 By this point in the offseason, however, the listed total for each of these teams has generally moved towards a consensus number – but, some discrepancies remain.

-All remaining NL teams have a win total range within two, but there are more discrepancies in the American League.
+All remaining NL teams have a win total range within two, but there are additional discrepancies in the American League.

-As for the divisional market, I tried to highlight the best odds available at each book, but I primarily see value in playing the Angels at +800, Athletics at +450, Reds at +400, and White Sox at +400 to win their respective divisions:
+As for the divisional market, I tried to highlight the best odds available at each book, but I primarily see value in playing the Angels at +800, Athletics at +450 or +500, Reds at +400, and White Sox at +400 to win their respective divisions: